 Garden Design for Wheelchair Users and Gardeners With Limited Mobility

-Whether you are wheelchair-bound or use a walking aid, how you get around a garden will need much more consideration when compared to able-bodied gardeners.
+Whether you are a wheelchair user or rely on a walking aid, how you get around a garden will need much more consideration when compared to able-bodied gardeners.
 Paths should be wide enough to allow unhindered passage – about 1.2m (4ft) for a wheelchair – with trees and shrubs pruned back to stop them slapping you in the face as you move through.
 Wheelchairs require proper turning circles where paths end – an absolute must if the user isn’t to become unbalanced and deposited into the shrubbery!

 Consider path surfaces.
 Gravel paths are hard going for anything but motor-assisted wheelchairs.
 Hard-packed hoggin or self-binding gravel paths are better.
 Smooth paving set into a well-consolidated base is best and will give an all-weather surface that won’t become claggy, soft or uneven during spells of wet weather.